Snap-In Dentures: How Implant-Supported Dentures Work

 What are snap-in dentures and how do they work?

 Snap-in dentures are removable dentures that attach securely to dental implants placed in the jaw.
 Instead of relying on suction or adhesive, the denture snaps onto implant attachments, providing significantly improved stability while still allowing the denture to be removed for daily cleaning.
+They're also called implant-supported dentures, implant-retained dentures, or overdentures - all referring to the same type of solution.

 How are snap-in dentures different from traditional dentures?